python/cpython/Doc/howto/unicode.rst

   Unicode HOWTO
 *****************

-:Release: 1.11
+:Release: 1.12

-This HOWTO discusses Python 2.x's support for Unicode, and explains various problems that people commonly encounter when trying to work with Unicode.
-(This HOWTO has not yet been updated to cover the 3.x versions of Python.)
+This HOWTO discusses Python support for Unicode, and explains various problems that people commonly encounter when trying to work with Unicode.

 Introduction to Unicode
 =======================